-- Read the User Manual. - If you receive an error message that is not explained: - \circ Make sure you can repeat the circumstances that created the error. - Write down the error message. - Make sure you have your product serial number. - Check your computer configuration, including computer brand, free memory size before starting the software, the video adapter brand, and the operating system. - Make sure you are at your computer when you call so the engineer can guide you through the solution.
+- Read the User Manual. - If you receive an error message that is not explained:

+- o Make sure you can repeat the circumstances that created the error. - o Write down the error message. - Make sure you have your product serial number. - Check your computer configuration, including computer brand, free memory size before starting the software, and the operating system. - Make sure you are at your computer when you call so the engineer can guide you through the solution.